A guide to ordering food and supporting Tucson restaurants during the coronavirus pandemic

 1803 E. Prince Road, ghiniscafe.com

-The French bistro posted an update on Facebook over the weekend with a picture that reads "Buy local or bye-bye local."
-The post says: "We at Ghini’s French Caffe have been blessed with your loyalty and love for over 27 years, THANK YOU! ...
-We continue to serve our excellent food from our hearts, and our bathrooms are fully stocked with toilet paper, mouthwash and soap.
-We are just as happy to pack up our delicious food to-go."
+The French bistro posted an update on Facebook over the weekend, saying they’re happy to pack up their food to go, with a picture that reads, “Buy local or bye-bye local.”
+The post says: “We at Ghini’s French Caffe have been blessed with your loyalty and love for over 27 years, THANK YOU! ...
+We continue to serve our excellent food from our hearts.”

 Renee’s Organic Oven